rosteleset/falprs/README.md

 ./test_clean.sh
 ```

-<a id="frs_import_data"></a>
+<a id="frs_sync_data"></a>
-### Importing data from an old FRS project
+### Synchronizing data with an old FRS project
-To copy data from an old project to a new one, you can use the *import_data.py* script from the *utils* directory of this repository.
+The *sync_data.py* script from the *utils* directory of this repository performs a full synchronization: it deletes unnecessary records in the new database and adds missing ones.
 Before running the script, make sure that your old service is stopped, and that the new one is correctly configured and stopped.
 Installing dependencies:
 ```bash
 sudo apt-get install -y pip python3-virtualenv
 ```